featured-image-how-to-explain-a-concept-clearly-and-concisely

 Explain Stuff

 When writing your explanation of the experience, remember that this is a high-level user journey.
 Try to keep your writing to only the main steps, otherwise it will get a lot more complicated later on when you add details.
-A step-by-step explanation isn't really necessary at this point.
+A step-by-step explanation explaining things isn't really necessary at this point.

 Practical Resources